Problems

 Difficulty

-Sixty children came to the maths circle.
-Among any group of ten children, there are always at least three who go to the same school.
-Prove that there must be at least fifteen children from one school among all sixty who came to the maths circle.
+Sixty children came to the maths circle, coming from several different schools, and each school sent at least two children.
+Show that if among any group of ten children, there are always at least three who attend the same school, then among all sixty children there must be at least fifteen who come from one particular school.

 The people of Wonderland are having an election.
-Each voter writes the names of 10 candidates on their ballot paper (they cannot write the same name twice on their ballot paper).
+Each voter writes the names of 10 candidates on their ballot.
+No name can be written twice on the same ballot.

-There are 11 ballot boxes in total and each ballot box has at least one ballot paper inside.
+There are 11 ballot boxes in total and each box has at least one ballot inside.
 The March Hare, who is counting the votes, notices something:

-If he takes one ballot paper from each ballot box (so 11 ball together), there will always be at least one candidate whose name appears on all 11 of those papers.
+If he takes one ballot from each box (so 11 altogether), there is always at least one candidate whose name appears on all 11 of those papers.

-Prove that there is at least one ballot box and a candidate’s name such that every ballot paper on that box contains the name of that candidate.
+Prove that there is at least one ballot box and one candidate such that every ballot in that box contains the name of that candidate.

 In a chess tournament, each participant played two games with each of the other participants: one with white pieces, the other with black.
 At the end of the tournament, it turned out that all of the participants scored the same number of points (1 point for a victory, \(\frac{1}{2}\) a point for a draw and 0 points for a loss).
 Prove that there are two participants who have won the same number of games using white pieces.